Reporter Regrets Letting Amazon's Delivery People Into His House - Slashdot

 Out of all his complaints, the majority of it is due to early adopter grievances or unrelated crap.

 For instance, he complains about not getting the delivery on the day promised.
 This isn't due to Amazon Key, it's due to the delivery service itself being late.
-Would installing Key ch
+Would installing Key change the speed in which packages would come?
+Doesn't sound like so.

+On another part he talks about his door not being appropriate, having trouble with installation, and the door almost locking delivery service outside.
+Honestly, I think this is something people should expect - not all doors are made equal, not all of them are in a good enough shape to install electronic locks, and not all of them will work perfectly outright - this is a problem most electronic key installations could have.

+Then he goes on a complete tirade about walled gardens and whatnot which should be quite obvious to anyone purchasing something like this - of course you are increasing the likelihood of getting Amazon stuff if you are buying a system from them to get access into your home.
+Much like the Amazon Dash Buttons and whatnot, it's meant to make it more convenient to get stuff from them.
+More importantly though, since you can share the key to others, this should stop no one from getting services from another company and just sending a temporary key to them instead.

 Creep (Score:2)